 Vertical search engines are an effective method of lowering CPC and improving the overall quality of traffic.
 The quality of the searches with a vertical search engine also tends to be better due to the increased propensity for buyers to use vertical search engines later in the purchase decision process.
 This presents an opportunity for those with more limited budgets (and those with the budget, too) to more effectively spend online and generate higher ROI.

 - Speak Their Language

-There has been constant debate as to what to use for keyword analysis with regards to long-tail versus head phrases and which yields the better results.
-Head phrases are the very generic and broad search queries where there is enormous search volume, but costs associated with the keywords are quite high.
+There has been a constant debate as to what to use for keyword analysis with regards to long-tail versus head phrases and which yields better results.
+Head phrases are the very generic and broad search queries where there is enormous search volume, but the costs associated with the keywords are quite high.
 Torso keywords are the more-specific keywords; the 2- to 4-word search queries that still have lower search volume compared to the head phrases, but also tend to be cheaper.
 Long-tail keywords are the keyword phrases over 4 words where the costs tend to be minimal, but search volume is also sparse.

 When doing keyword development, first look at the torso phrases and develop your keyword strategy using 2- to 4-word search queries to develop the keyword basket.
-Once you have the torso phrases, run the account and closely monitor the performance of the individual keywords down to your most granular KPI (ideally ROI or cost per conversion on the keyword level).
+Once you have the torso phrases, run the account, and closely monitor the performance of the individual keywords down to your most granular KPI (ideally ROI or cost per conversion on the keyword level).